couds/react-bulma-components/README.md

 ### BREAKING CHANGES V2 -> V3:

-- Now the alias needed to override Bulma variables (and/or use the directly the sass files) it `_variables.sass` instead of `~_variables.sass`, See Advanced setup below.
+- Now the alias needed to override Bulma variables (and/or use the directly the sass files) is `_variables.sass` instead of `~_variables.sass`, See Advanced setup below.
-- Please check the components you are using still works as expected, We add Ref forwarding https://reactjs.org/docs/forwarding-refs.html#forwarding-refs-to-dom-components
+- Please check if the components you are using still works as expected, We add Ref forwarding https://reactjs.org/docs/forwarding-refs.html#forwarding-refs-to-dom-components

 ### To Install